davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 When I was a kid, my parents always allowed me to make some small mistakes.
 They allowed me to figure out how to fix the mistakes rather than always jumping in immediately and showing me how.
 This also helped me to be brave and not be so afraid of failure.

 For example, last summer, I worked in a company as an intern.
 My boss Fancy was very friendly and nice.
 Once, I screwed up a very important project, and I worried about that Fancy would blame me.
-However, she didn' t.
+However, she didn't.
 Instead, she gave me support and encouragement, and helped me to solve the problems.
-I guess that' s the reason why her employees are all hard-working, because they don' t want to fail her.
+I guess that's the reason why her employees are all hard-working, because they don't want to fail her.

 ### 减少犯错